nathanielshak/advancedprogramming/Lesson3/README.md

 Once you're done with that, go ahead and run exercises.py again to test your solution.

-##Dictionaries
+## Dictionaries

 One of the other most important datastructures in Python is called a dictionary (or "dict" for short).
 If you're familiar with Maps in other languages, such as Java, dictionaries in Python are very similar.

 Like lists, dictionaries are a datastructure that can hold several seperate pieces of data.
 The difference is that lists have these pieces of data ordered where we can say things like "I want the first element of this list" and have a clear answer.
 Dictionaries are different because they are unordered, and instead have what we call **keys**.

-Keys are a way of labeling each "data slot" of a dictionary so that we know what to associate the stored data with.
-If we're thinking of a list as a cabinet with several shelves in a row that are all ordered by number, think of a dictionary as a cabinet where we label each shelf with not necessarily a number, but a specific label that says something like "books" or "cleaning supplies".
+Keys are a way of labeling each "data slot" of a dictionary so that we know how to refer to and access each piece of data.
+If think of a list as a cabinet with several shelves in a row that are all ordered by number, think of a dictionary as a cabinet where we label each shelf with not necessarily a number, but a specific label that says something like "books" or "cleaning supplies".

 In Python, a key could be a lot of things that you would normally store in a variable: a string, a number, a boolean.
 However, it must be something *hashable*.
-You don't really need to know what that means - pretty much, usually only more simple datatypes will work: think numbers, booleans, and strings.
-On the other hand, the associated values contained in a dictionary could be any data type in Python - even another dictionary!
+You don't really need to worry about what that means yet - pretty much, usually only more simple datatypes will work: think numbers, booleans, and strings - not bigger things like lists or other dictionaries.
+On the other hand, the **values** contained in a dictionary could be any data type in Python - even another dictionary!
 Here's what initializing an empty dictionary looks like:

 	empty_dict = {}